Télé Free Dom

-Télé Free Dom was a French overseas departmental television channel in the island of Réunion, which operate from the mid 1980s to the early 1990s.
+Télé Free Dom was a French overseas departmental television channel in the island of Réunion, which operate from the mid-1980s to the early 1990s.
 Founded by Camille Sudre, it was the TV sister outlet to Radio Free Dom.
-It closed following an intervention from CSA, but had its license legalized, however, a storm knocked off its transmitter before it could even resume transmissions.
+It closed following an intervention from CSA, but had its license legalized; however, a storm knocked off its transmitter before it could even resume transmissions.

 History

 In 1985, Camille Sudre, owner of the successful independent radio station Radio Free Dom, brought the necessary equipment to establish a television station.
-On 13 March 1986, Télé Free Dom made its first broadcast, breaking a monopoly held by RFO since 1964.
-She had presented her proposal to the authorities, as part of a TDF plan to implement around forty local television stations, in French departments not only in the mainland, but also overseas.
+On 13 March 1986, Télé Free Dom made its first broadcast, breaking the monopoly held by RFO since 1964.
+She presented her proposal to the authorities as part of a TDF plan to establish around forty local television stations across French departments, both in mainland France and overseas.
 The initial plan was for the channel to operate illegally for an unspecified period of time before gaining its own license.

 By September 1986, some 10,000 viewers supported the station.
 That same month, four regional television projects were presented to CNCL: Télé Free Dom, Réunion Point Télévision, Télévision de Bourbon (TVB) and Réunion Télévision (RTV).
 In order to approve a license, CNCL had to review four criteria: the participation of competing companies in regional development, the guarantees offered in the field of information, the financial guarantees offered and, finally, the proposed technical guarantees.
 CNCL ended up cancelling the proposal.

 TDF was not the only entity showing concern over the new channel.
 Opposition also came from video club owners as well as film production and distribution companies, as Télé Free Dom was broadcasting feature films illegally.
 By 1987, when Le Monde visited the station, although its standards of living were lower than in the mainland, Réunion had a high usage of video equipment (especially VCRs).
 Its programming, however, was seen as mediocre, with its original programming being of low quality, as well as barely-paid entertainment shows and pirated karate and pornographic films, all dependent on intermediaries from Paris.
 The pornographic movies were acquired "in package, in kilos".
 In 1987, the channel increased its airtime, running from 10am to midnight on working days and 24 hours a day on weekends and on school holidays.
 RFO's two channels, by contrast, only opened in the afternoon (averaging eight hours on RFO 1 and four on RFO 2).
 One of its measures to combat RFO was increasing the amount of local programming, which on its competitor was limited to the news.
 Debates were the most prominent, with formats such as Face à la presse, Télé Free-ctions and Télé Doléances (adapted from the radio format Radio Doléances).
 The move to localize its offer came precisely at a time when RFO was forced to start full production of its news and current affairs programs from Paris, which were later sent to the overseas departments and territories.